lucasfrailev/Kalman-Filter-Project/README.md

 - Make >= 4.1 (Linux, Mac), 3.81 (Windows)
 - GCC/G++ >= 5.4
 - [uWebSocketIO](https://github.com/uNetworking/uWebSockets) for interfacing with the simulator.
+- If on Windows, it might be easier to use Docker.
+This handy guide will get you through the process in no time [Docker+Windows+Starter+Guide.pdf](https://github.com/lucasfrailev/Kalman-Filter-Project/files/14705677/Docker%2BWindows%2BStarter%2BGuide.pdf).

 ### Simulator
 The Term 2 Simulator, which contains this and other projects for the Self-Driving Car Nanodegree, can be downloaded [here](https://github.com/udacity/self-driving-car-sim/releases).